md-riaz/aeroUI/README.md

 aeroUI is a Tailwind-authored design layer that keeps Bootstrap's semantic HTML and data-API while applying the shadcn aesthetic.
 Every component is defined in a single `aeroui.css` source file using Tailwind's `@layer` and `@apply` syntax, backed by the same HSL design tokens that power shadcn/ui so you can iterate quickly with the Tailwind CLI and avoid hand-writing longform CSS.

+Unlike Bootstrap's precompiled CSS bundles, aeroUI expects you to run a Tailwind-aware build (Tailwind CLI, Vite, etc.) inside your project so the generated stylesheet always reflects the markup you actually ship.
+The `dist/` output in this repo is only an example build; your application should compile its own CSS from `src/aeroui.css` so unused selectors can be shaken out and newly added components are captured automatically.

 ## Key Goals

 - **Bootstrap API Compatibility** – Keep existing markup and behaviours powered by `bootstrap.bundle.min.js`.
 - **shadcn Token Parity** – Components inherit the exact shadcn HSL token set (`--background`, `--foreground`, `--primary`, ...) with both light and dark definitions so the visuals match the reference design system.
 - **Single CSS Source** – Author everything inside `src/aeroui.css` and compile with the Tailwind CLI.
 - **Utility Composition** – Classes are composed with Tailwind utilities through `@apply` inside `@layer` blocks.

+> **Note**: aeroUI is not a drop-in replacement for every Bootstrap selector.
+It focuses on elements that are required for Bootstrap's JavaScript interactivity (modals, dropdowns, offcanvas, etc.) and augments them with Tailwind-authored styling.
+Layout primitives, grid utilities, and additional design choices are expected to be handled the “Tailwind way” within your project.

 ## Project Structure